Werner Hegemann: Biography

 Hegemann was the son of Ottmar Hegemann (1839–1900), a manufacturer in Mannheim, and Elise Caroline Friedrich Vorster (1846–1911), daughter of Julius Vorster, a founder of Chemische Fabrik Kalk in Cologne.
-After graduating from Gymnasium Schloss Plön in 1901, he began college studies in Berlin; studied art history and economics in Paris; economics at the University of Pennsylvania (1904–05) and in Strasbourg, and in 1908 completed his doctorate in economics at Ludwig Maximilian University of Munich.
+After graduating from Gymnasium Schloss Plön in 1901, he began college studies in Berlin; studied art history and economics in Paris; economics at the University of Pennsylvania (1904–05) and in Strasbourg, and in 1908 completed his doctorate in economics at the Ludwig-Maximilians-Universität München (LMU).
 In 1905 he married Alice Hesse (1882–1976) in Berlin.
 The couple had one child, Ellis, in 1906.
 After obtaining his Ph.D. in 1908, Hegemann returned to the United States (with his wife and child) and worked as a Philadelphia housing inspector.
 In 1909 he was in Boston, working with the Boston-1915 Movement, a five-year plan to develop and improve the Boston area.

 Back in Berlin in 1910 Hegemann was General Secretary of the Universal City Planning Exhibition held in Berlin in May and June of that year.
 The exhibition aroused great interest and was reprised in refocused form in Düsseldorf; Hegemann wrote an article about it for a general audience and a two-volume official book.
 These city planning exhibitions were the first of their kind: Hegemann was in the right place at the right time to play a formative role in the early development of city planning as a profession.
+Arguing for reform, he described the existing urban fabric of Berlin as "Dwellings so bad that neither the stupidest devil nor the most diligent speculator could have devised anything worse."

 In 1912 Hegemann accepted an invitation from Frederic C. Howe, Director of the People's Institute in New York, to give lectures on city planning in over 20 American cities.
+In California, he produced a land-use plan for Oakland and Berkeley that has been called "America's first zoning code."
 In 1916, while in the U.S., he was divorced from Alice Hesse.

 As World War I ended Hegemann lived in Milwaukee, where he was deeply involved in work and writing another book.
 He had established "Hegemann & Peets," a firm specializing in city and suburban planning, with landscape architect Elbert Peets.
 The firm designed the Washington Highlands Historic District, and Wyomissing Park, a "Modern Garden Suburb" in Reading, Pennsylvania.
 In late 1918, visiting his friend Fiske Kimball at the University of Michigan, Hegemann met Ida Belle Guthe, daughter of Karl Eugen Guthe.
 In 1920 the couple married at the bride's home in Ann Arbor, Michigan.
 In 1921 Hegemann completed work on The American Vitruvius: An Architects' Handbook of Civic Art with Elbert Peets, a "thesaurus" of civic art for architects, commenting on about 1200 examples of the discipline (published in 1922).

 In 1931 he made a lecture tour through South America, visiting Argentina, where he attended a local convention on urban planning at Mar del Plata.
 Hegemann gave a lecture criticising European aesthetics, patterns and planning of this resort city.